faulhornlabs/zikkurat-algebra/README.md

 Optimization opportunities
 --------------------------

-- implement fused multiply-and-add for prime fields
+- implement fused multiply-and-add (and multiply-and-subtract) for prime fields
-- implement addition and multiplication of prime fields directly in assembly
+- implement addition and multiplication of prime fields in hand-written assembly
 - deeper study of algorithmic tricks
 - check out what others do (eg. constantine)
 - lazy reduction: `a*b mod p + c*d mod p == (a*b + c*d) mod p`